Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 • Storytelling activates brain regions associated with language processing and memory recall, stimulating neural plasticity and slowing cognitive decline.

-• Storytelling nurtures connections and promotes empathy and validation, reducing stress and anxiety and enhancing .
+• Storytelling nurtures connections and promotes empathy and validation, reducing stress and anxiety and enhancing emotional well-being.

 • Memories associated with stories remain intact longer than other types of memories, providing an opportunity for social interaction crucial to mental health.

-• Linking stories to personal history helps maintain personal identity, while equipping with effective communication methods and creating significant moments.
+• Linking stories to personal helps maintain personal identity, while equipping caregivers with methods and creating significant moments.

 Understanding the Link Between Alzheimer’s and Storytelling